japila-books/apache-spark-internals/docs/executor/CoarseGrainedExecutorBackend.md

 Received LaunchTask command but executor was null
 ```

-NOTE: `LaunchTask` is sent when `CoarseGrainedSchedulerBackend` is requested to xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#launchTasks[launch tasks] (one `LaunchTask` per task).
+NOTE: `LaunchTask` is sent when `CoarseGrainedSchedulerBackend` is requested to scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#launchTasks[launch tasks] (one `LaunchTask` per task).

 == [[statusUpdate]] Sending Task Status Updates to Driver -- `statusUpdate` Method